xirhxq/python-common-utils/README.md

 ## Usage

 The primary purpose of this library is to provide examples in the `examples/` directory, which demonstrate how to use the modules in `core/`.
 You can refer to these examples as guides for implementing the functionality in your own projects.

+### ROS Compatibility

+`python-common-utils` is designed to be ROS-agnostic.
+This means you can use it in a ROS environment or in any other Python project without depending on ROS.
+Whether you are working on a robotics project with ROS or a standalone application, this library can be seamlessly integrated into your workflow.

 ## Testing